bsaepfl/agora/README.md

 Install dependencies:
 ```
 yarn
-cd client
-yarn
-cd ../server
-yarn
 ```

 ## :rocket: launch

-You will need three terminals open to launch the full project.
+You will need two terminals open to launch the full project.

 ###### :gem: terminal 1 : blockchain

-In the `agora` directory, run:
+In the root directory, run:
 ```
 yarn develop
 ```